react-grid-layout/react-grid-layout/README.md

   isDraggable: ?boolean = true,
   // If false, will not be resizable.
 Overrides `static`.
   isResizable: ?boolean = true,
+  // If false, will not lockAspectRatio.
+Overrides `static`.
+  lockAspectRatio: ?boolean = false,
   // By default, a handle is only shown on the bottom-right (southeast) corner.
   // Note that resizing from the top or left is generally not intuitive. resizeHandles?: ?Array<'s' | 'w' | 'e' | 'n' | 'sw' | 'nw' | 'se' | 'ne'> = ['se']